Cost of War Memorial

 Successful Tabling How-to

-Here's how to pull a Cost of War Memorial off at your school:
+Here's how to pull a Cost of War Memorial event off at your school:

-- Reserve tabling space with your Student Government Association.
+- Reserve tabling space with your Student Activities Office.
 Try to get a high traffic area during peak hours.

 - Saturate your campus with flyers, posters, and chalked notices.
 Make your message unmissable.